-Old-school reporting ace and author of “The Word: An Associated Press Guide to Good News Writing,” Jack Cappon, rightly called lead-writing “the agony of square one.”
+Old-school reporting ace and author of ‘The Word: An Associated Press Guide to Good News Writing,’ Jack Cappon, rightly called lead-writing “the agony of square one.”
 A lot is hinging on your lead, because from it readers will decide to continue investing time and brain power in your content or jump ship.
-And, dare I say, a compelling lead is even more important in today’s rapid-fire digitalized world, where we have shorter attention spans than goldfish.
-If your content doesn’t hook ’em up front, they’ll bolt.
+And, dare I say, a compelling lead is even more important in today’s rapid-fire digitalized world, where we have notoriously short attention spans and even less patience.
+If your content doesn’t hook readers up front, they’ll bolt.
 That “back” button is a thumb tap away.

 A good lead is enticing.
 It beckons.
-It says, “Come party with us.”
-It sets the tone and direction of the piece.
+It promises the reader their time will be well-spent and sets the tone and direction of the piece.
 All great content starts with a great lead.